DorianAtSchool/Franka_table/synthetic_gen/README_mixed_intervention.md

 During a run:

-- Use **Start Auto Pickup** to let the scripted policy attempt a lift.
+- Use **Start Auto Pickup** on a panel to let the scripted policy attempt a lift for that robot, or use the central **Start Auto Pickup (All)** to start all robots at once.
-- Hit **Stop Auto** at any time to intervene manually with the VLA buttons.
+- Hit **Stop Auto** (per-robot or central) at any time to intervene manually with the VLA buttons.
 - You can restart auto pickup after intervening; the policy will continue from the current state, not the original starting pose.